Encouraging children to be independent learners means we need to know much more about how children learn rather than just what they learn.

 Human beings are social creatures and are specially adapted to learn in social contexts.
-As Vygotsky emphasised, most learning occurs through socialising, and so having good communication and social skills is vital for any young child to develop self-regulated learning.
+As Vygotsky emphasised, most learning occurs through socialising, and so having good communication, self-confidence, and social skills is vital for any young child to develop self-regulated learning.

-As time goes on, it becomes more important for children to be able to speak their own thoughts in order for them to develop the ability to regulate how they learn for themselves.
-By speaking their thoughts out loud as they talk to themselves about how they’re doing things, children are gradually learning how to develop internal thought processes.
-This might not be conscious to begin with, but gradually children can be encouraged to be explicit about their own learning.
+As time goes on, it becomes more important for young children's development for them to be able to speak their own thoughts.
+This is in order for them to develop the ability to regulate how they learn for themselves.
+By speaking their thoughts out loud as they’re doing things, children are gradually learning how to develop internal thought processes.
+This might not be with a great deal of self-awareness, to begin with, but gradually children can be encouraged to be explicit about their own learning.